 perpetrator details: unknown

-Issues: torture, ill-treatment, freedom of expression, freedom of peaceful assembly
+Issues: torture, freedom of opinion and expression, freedom of peaceful assembly and of association

 Further HRM News: Police crackdown on protests against new autonomy regions in West Papua – two protesters shot dead, 14 injured, 103 arrested

 |1||Ardi Murib||male||unknown||activist||torture, freedom of expression, freedom of assembly|

 |1||Riman Onawame||male||unknown||activist||torture, freedom of expression, freedom of assembly|